 The recreational lake Moananui, built in 1975, has been registered as a wetland for forest and bird since 2009 and has a walking track around it that takes about 30 minutes.
 There are mountain bike tracks and cycleways that are part of the Waikato River Trail.

-Try Sweet Rose Café on Bridge Street for a bite, and take it to the Colson Hill lookout, a popular place for a lunch break as it's just a few minutes away from the main street.
+You can also head to the Colson Hill lookout, a popular place for a lunch break as it's just a few minutes away from the main street.
 It has a great view over Tokoroa town and the surrounding greenlands of hearty Waikato country.

 You may be expecting to drive through this part of the country, only stopping for necessities on your way somewhere else, but look a little deeper and it will definitely be a pleasant surprise.